 As someone who relies on experience, background, unique frameworks, and cultural lens to inform how to approach research, I hold that human nature is elastic, by which I mean our inherently human flexibility and adaptability to coordinate and be in relation with another.
 We know ourselves as we come to know another.
 At the same time, this post-structuralist view does not have to reject the positivist view that verifiable, objective and empirical facts exist.
 Both epistemologies are valid.
 Rather than focus on which epistemology is “right,” we should consider how each informs and enriches our knowledge and understanding.
 In the examples presented in this study, both positivism and post-structuralism provided unique sets of data that will inform future study abroad program development and lessons in building global competency.
 In addition, epistemologies are learned and then adopted, which means we can absorb and shift to aspects of other and new ways of knowing.
 Comte, Claude Levi-Strauss, Jacques Derrida, Michel Foucault and others, including ourselves, choose epistemologies and research methods based on particular ontologies– but this is just a choice.
 In other words, we have the capacity to shift our view and adopt other ways of knowing, which is important as new challenges and different types of research questions arise.
 Finally, this study illustrates that a single research study should never be used as a sole source of information.
 Each set of data offered a different view of the elephant – and both are needed in order to make sustainable change and inform practice.

+Feedback to Learner 8/9/20 1:35 PM

+Well done Stephanie, clear, well organized and offered strong examples to support your interpretation.
+A few APA issues as noted.

 References